-Colorado Backcountry Discovery TRAINING Tour
+Colorado Backcountry Discovery Training Tour

-ALL WOMAN TOUR
+SECOND ANNUAL ALL WOMAN TOUR – JULY 22-29, 2018

-- SUNDAY: Registration, Riders Meeting, and welcome dinner in Granby, CO.
+Registration, Riders Meeting, and welcome dinner in Granby, CO.
 (The tour will travel North to South in direction.)

-- MONDAY Section 5 BDR: Tour will travel via pavement from Granby to Steamboat Springs.
+MONDAY Section 5 BDR: Tour will travel via pavement from Granby to Steamboat Springs.
 After fueling up we jump onto the official COBDR!
 We’ll ride mellow dirt on Lynx Pass before our first water crossing of the tour.
 Winding through Aspens on hard packed dirt, down steep hills and switchbacks into Radium.
 From Radium riding is fun, easy, following the Colorado River along Trough Road and the Colorado River Road into Gypsum.
-FOUNDATIONAL SKILLS will be taught on this section.
+FOUNDATIONAL SKILLS will be taught in this section.
 Riders who wish to ride the challenging main COBDR route must successfully demonstrate skills riding water crossings, steep downhills & uphills, and tight switchbacks.
 60% dirt 40% pavement.

-- THURSDAY Section 3 BDR: A 2018 paving project will shut down a portion of the BDR route over Cottonwood Pass into Taylor Park (Note there are three different Cottonwood Passes in Colorado!)
+THURSDAY Section 3 BDR: A 2018 paving project will shut down a portion of the BDR route over Cottonwood Pass into Taylor Park (Note there are three different Cottonwood Passes in Colorado!)
 Never fear – the official alternate route is beautiful and fun.
 All riders begin traveling dirt through rolling hills, aspen groves, and spectacular Rocky Mountain vistas of the San Isabel Forest.
 A short stint on pavement takes us over Monarch Pass.
-Near the top we hit the dirt again over Old Monarch Pass enjoying winding dirt roads, aspen trees and open vistas passing Wuanita Hot Springs on our way to Los Pinos Pass.
+Near the top, we hit the dirt again over Old Monarch Pass enjoying winding dirt roads, aspen trees and open vistas passing Wuanita Hot Springs on our way to Los Pinos Pass.
 Los Pinos Pass to Slumgullion Gulch and down into Lake City is a favorite ride.
-Scenic, easy, and fun riding through picturesque country side on county dirt roads.
+Scenic, easy, and fun riding through the picturesque countryside on county dirt roads.
 There is a short section of more challenging double track that will be offered as an option.
 The riding is mostly easy dirt roads.
 80% dirt and 20% pavement.

-- SUNDAY Farewell: They say “all good things must come to an end.”
-New life long friends will hug and bid each other farewell as riders each head to their next destination.
+SUNDAY Farewell: They say “all good things must come to an end.”
+New lifelong friends will hug and bid each other farewell as riders each head to their next destination.